 5. Finding Water

-Your priority should be to find a source of drinking water.
+Your priority should be to find a source of drinking water if you don’t have any water cans with you.
+Well, they, too, won’t last for long, especially in the desert.
 A human can survive over three weeks without food, but only 3 to 4 days without water.
 Any attempt you make at surviving in the desert will fail unless you can keep yourself properly hydrated.

 Common sources of water: